-During the year ended 30 June 2018 RCSA maintained alignment with its strategy, purpose and mission.
+During the year ended 30 June 2019 RCSA maintained alignment with its strategy, purpose and mission.
 The strategy was established for the three calendar years 2017 to 2019, expiring on 1 January 2020.
-A review of the strategy was undertaken by the CEO, President and General Manager - Operations & Member Services and remained fundamentally unaltered.
+A review of the strategy was undertaken by the Board, CEO, and General

+Manager - Operations & Member Services during the year and remains fundamentally unaltered.